cloudfoundry/summit-training-classes/basics/site/content/labs/debugging.md

 A buggy app is included in the `06-debugging/debug-app` directory with a manifest.

-* Push it to PWS
+* Push `06-debugging/debug-app` to PWS
 * Note the URL

 ### Access the App

-Open a browser and access the app.
-You should see a 500 error.
+* Open a browser and access the app.
+* Observe a 500 error.

-* How does this impact app health?
-How does an error on one page compare to a crashing app from the last lab?
+* _How does this impact app health?
+How does an error on one page compare to a crashing app from the last lab?_

 ## Check out the Logs

-Use `cf logs` to access the recent logs and debug the issue.
+* Use `cf logs` to access the recent logs and debug the issue.

 If you do not specify the `--recent` flag to `cf logs`, it will start tailing logs from that point onwards.

 ### Checking Your Work